zoonoo/azure-docs.ko-kr/articles/mariadb/quickstart-create-mariadb-server-database-using-azure-cli.md

 ---
-title: '빠른 시작: Azure Database for MariaDB 서버 만들기 - Azure CLI'
+title: 'Quickstart: Create an Azure Database for MariaDB server - Azure CLI'
-description: 이 빠른 시작에서는 Azure CLI를 사용하여 Azure 리소스 그룹에서 Azure Database for MariaDB 서버를 만드는 방법을 살펴봅니다.
+description: This quickstart describes how to use the Azure CLI to create an Azure Database for MariaDB server in an Azure resource group.
 author: ajlam
 ms.author: andrela
 ms.service: mariadb